Popular Search Algorithms in Artificial Intelligence (AI)

 Iterative Deepening Depth-First Search (IDDFS)

 This search strategy is called Iterative Deepening Depth-First Search (IDDFS).
-IDDFS finds solutions efficiently by combining Depth First Search (DFS) with the ability of Breadth First Search (BFS) to find all possible solutions by expanding depths progressively until a solution is found.
+IDDFS finds solutions efficiently by combining Depth First Search (DFS) with the ability of Breadth First Search (BFS) to see all possible solutions by progressively expanding depths until a solution is found.

 Example: Used in games to search for moves within a limited depth while balancing memory and solution depth.
 Applications: Chess AI, resource-constrained pathfinding.

-Strengths: Completeness similar to BFS with the memory efficiency of DFS.
+Strengths: Completeness is similar to BFS, with the memory efficiency of DFS.
 Suitable for large graphs or deep search spaces.
 Limitations: Repeated exploration of nodes increases computation time.

 Informed (Heuristic) Search Algorithms

-Informed search algorithms incorporate heuristic functions to guide the search and therefore such search methods come with greater efficiency as compared to uninformed methods.
-Best-First Search Best-First Search parameters searches through depth in case through which it will try its best search parameters to minimize time spent searching for depth as a function.
+Informed search algorithms incorporate heuristic functions to guide the search; therefore, such search methods come with greater efficiency than uninformed methods.
+Best-First Search Best-First Search parameters search through depth in the case through which it will try its best search parameters to minimize time spent searching for depth as a function.

 Applications: AI pathfinding, puzzle-solving.
 Strengths: Efficient in finding a path when good heuristics are available.
 Faster than uninformed search when the heuristic is reliable.
-Limitations: May not find the optimal solution if the heuristic is inaccurate.
+Limitations: We may not find the optimal solution if the heuristic is inaccurate.

 In case of misleading heuristics, local optima can trap the procedure.